 Our bodies break down the carbs we eat into glucose and sends them into the bloodstream.
 Usually, the pancreas should produce insulin to transfer the glucose to body cells.
 For people with diabetes, however, the pancreas is either unable to create adequate insulin or, the cells are unresponsive to the insulin.
 The inadequate insulin production leads to high blood sugar levels.

 Prepared meals specializing in fare designed for folks with diabetes takes out the stress of always picking the perfect diet-friendly foods, and then making them into a delicious meal.
 Usually, you have to choose one or the other – healthy or tasty.
 When someone else cooks, they can figure out how to combine both!
 This type of food service is also very relevant to (although not limited to) seniors , who often face multiple health conditions.
 You can also check out our list of meal delivery services for seniors to find other options for that group.

 Diet to Go

-Fresh n’ lean
+Fresh n’ Lean

 The food delivery service gives you nutrient-packed food low in salt, sugar, fat, and carbohydrates.
 However, there are no raw vegetables in their meals.
 They also offer tiny portions that may sometimes not be adequate when you are active.
 You also have to call to cancel an order; there is no provision for that on their website.

-The meal delivery service came to be in 2005 in North Carolina.
+Magic Kitchen meal delivery service came to be in 2005 in North Carolina.
 Since then they have been delivering healthy low sodium, low sugar and carbohydrate controlled meals.
-They cater for varied dietary needs.
-Magic Kitchen meals are diabetic friendly, portion controlled, dialysis-friendly and ideal for the renal diet (CKD 3&4).
-The prepared meal service also has dairy-free, gluten-free and low-fat offerings.
-They also cater for seniors.
+They are most well known for the way they provide for various dietary needs, more than most other companies.

 Prices for their A la carte meals start at $10.25 per meal and are dependent on the meal you choose.
 For a meal pack with seven servings, the price starts at $75.
 There is also a family bundle with two meals each with six servings and its price starts at $166.